Overview for club officer training (COT)

 Format and DCP Credit Requirements

-- Due to popular demand, Club Officer Training will be returning to Division-based this round, with most Divisions conducting this in face-to-face format.
-District 69 also has several online clubs, as well as remote clubs (across 3 countries), so there are also a limited number of Club Officer Training sessions that will be conducted online via the District’s Zoom platform.
+- Club Officer Training will be Division-based, with most Divisions conducting face to face events.
+District 69 also has several online clubs, as well as remote clubs, so there are also a limited number of Club Officer Training sessions that will be conducted online via the District’s Zoom platform.

-- Regardless of whether the event you choose is free of charge or has a small charge (maybe to cover the venue and the catering), you are requested to please pre-register in advance, as a courtesy to the organisers, so that they know how many they are expecting.
-Note that some venues have a stricter requirement for this than others, due to COVID restrictions not allowing people into certain buildings unless they pre-register.
+- Regardless of whether the event you choose is free of charge or has a small charge (maybe to cover the venue and the catering), you are requested to please pre-register in advance, as a courtesy to the organisers.

-- Training events will be offered across a range of weeknights and weekends in July and August.
+- Training events will be offered across a range of weeknights and weekends in January / February.

 - Training content will focus on critical knowledge areas to support club leaders, such as membership building, growing leaders, club quality, and also includes breakout modules for each individual officer role.